 Many Irish music fans have fond memories of festivals at Punchestown, and with a slogan like “Relive the Magic”, there’s a definite sense of nostalgia to this year’s event.
 Seventies, Eighties and Nineties are all on the menu over the two-day festival, which takes place on the 29th and 30th July, with a weather-proof roller disco as dessert.

 Culture Club headline Saturday’s bill, supported by the likes of Deacon Blue, The Lightning Seeds and The Village People, while Sunday sees Welsh stalwarts Tom Jones and Bonnie Tyler head a line-up that also includes All Saints, Boney M and Smokie, among others.
+See below for stage times.

 If you love your Karma Chameleons as much as your Delilahs and are attending both nights, you can choose between heading home to your own bed or booking on-site glamping with Pink Moon Camping (only available to weekend ticket holders).
 Either way, you won’t have the hassle of pitching your own tent in the mud at this festival!